How to Write First-Rate Protocols for an Atopic Dermatitis Study - Focus: STUDY DESIGN

 What is an intraindividual design?

-In AD trials with topical products, randomization can be at the level of subjects or be within subjects (ie, intraindividual study).
+In AD trials with topical products, randomization can be at the level of subjects or be within subjects (i.e., intraindividual study).

 An intraindividual study involves applying different study products (and/or different concentrations) to several target places on a person’s body.
 There are many advantages to using an intraindividual design, including a reduction in both inter-subject variability and in the number of subjects required to attain significance.

-While intraindividual randomized trials have many advantages, they also present several challenges and limitations, which are important to address when writing protocols.
-Not only should the administration of the study drug take place on site for most cases, but it also requires study personnel, some of whom may need to be unblinded regarding the treatment randomization.
-As well, the disease severity for eligibility should not be too severe since only discrete lesional areas or lesions are being treated.
+The results revealed significant improvement in the pruritus NRS of the lesions, demonstrating that subjects can effectively differentiate the intensity of itch in two different locations.
+The intraindividual design can therefore be an interesting option when seeking an early read of efficacy, such as whether a topical agent is effective for alleviating itch.While intraindividual randomized trials have many advantages, they also present several challenges and limitations, which are important to address when writing protocols.
+Not only should the administration of the study drug take place on site for most cases, but it also requires study personnel, some of whom may be unblinded regarding the treatment randomization.
+As well, the disease severity for eligibility should not be too severe since only two lesions are being treated.

 Conclusion

 When writing an AD protocol, you must not only have a solid understanding of the indication and what you are measuring, but also keep abreast of related literature.
 Be it procedures for a study on AD or another skin indication, the best protocols in dermatology are often the simplest, with the goal of bridging a knowledge gap or highlighting something new in the field.
-Resulting from a strong collaborative effort, a first-rate protocol not only provides a roadmap for better enrollment rates and data quality, but also allows investigators to remain at the forefront of dermatology research.
+Stemming from a strong collaborative effort, a first-rate protocol not only provides a roadmap for better enrollment rates and data quality, but also allows investigators to remain at the forefront of dermatology research.

 About the Author

-Stéphanie Légaré is a senior clinical scientist at Innovaderm with >10 years’ experience in scientific and medical communication and translational/clinical research.
+Stéphanie Légaré is a senior clinical scientist at Innovaderm with 10+ years’ experience in scientific and medical communication and translational/clinical research.
 Throughout her career, she has managed several investigator-initiated studies and developed training materials for pharmaceutical and life sciences companies.

 ✨ For more great tips, watch our webinar on the Art of Protocol Writing in Dermatology.